-Saint Louis University (SLU) Dietetic Internship is a 10-month, post-baccalaureate certificate program designed to meet the minimum competencies for professional practice in dietetics, and provide preparation for the dietetic registration examination.
-Beginning in mid-August and concluding in May, the program provides a minimum of 1200 hours of supervised practice rotations in a variety of healthcare facilities in St. Louis and the surrounding areas.
-Dietetic Interns at Saint Louis University are required to complete twenty (20) credits of graduate coursework for internship completion.
-Individuals will apply didactic knowledge, develop clinical skills, and enhance professional behaviors through the unique experiences of this program.
+Saint Louis University Dietetic Internship is a 12-month post-baccalaureate masters program designed to meet the minimum competencies for professional practice in dietetics and provide preparation for the dietetic registration examination.
+Beginning in mid-August, the program provides a minimum of 1,200 hours of supervised practice rotations in a variety of health care facilities in St. Louis and surrounding areas.
+Dietetic interns at Saint Louis University are required to complete 30 hours of graduate coursework for internship completion, and earn a Master of Science in Nutrition and Dietetics upon completion of all internship requirements.
+Individuals will apply didactic knowledge, develop clinical skills and enhance professional behaviors through the unique experiences of this program.

-The SLU Dietetic Internship accepts 34 interns annually into four concentration areas: Nutrition Therapy, Nutrition and Physical Performance, Pediatric Nutrition, and Public Health.
+The SLU Dietetic Internship accepts 34 interns annually into fiveconcentration areas: Nutrition Therapy, Nutrition and Physical Performance, Pediatric Nutrition, Public Health Nutrition and Culinary Entrepreneurship.
 The majority of the internship experiences will be similar regardless of concentration.
 The primary difference between the concentrations are in rotation site placement, rotation content, rotation lengths, staff relief assignments, and graduate course requirements.
 Upon program completion, the interns will have met the core and concentration specific competencies and be eligible to sit for the Registered Dietitian (RD) professional examination.

 A part of the dietetic internship at SLU consists of graduate coursework.
 Dietetic Interns must complete 20 hours of graduate credit for internship completion.
-More information on the graduate coursework included in the program can be found here.
+Dietetic Interns earn a Master of Science in Nutrition and Dietetics upon completion of all internship requirements.
+More information on the graduate coursework included in the program can be found on the graduate coursework webpage.

-Interns spend eight to twelve hours per week in the classroom (Monday Sessions as well as graduate coursework) and approximately 32 hours (Tuesday through Friday) in a supervised practice setting.
+Interns spend eight to twelve hours per week in the classroom and approximately 32 hours (Tuesday through Friday) in a supervised practice setting.